 Women in Today’s Society

-This women’s studies course will examine topics that involve women nationally and internationally.
-Topics may include women in politics, women’s health, equal pay for equal work, rape, women and work, women in religion, women in the military, STEM, LGBTQ and how media affects women’s lives.
-In a safe environment using books, articles, movies, blogs and other informational sources, including the personal stories of participants, we can expect lively discussions.
-Students will be encouraged to suggest topics of particular interest to themselves.
-At the end of the course, students will be able to describe the background and the effects of historical and contemporary thinking on present day women’s issues.
+This women’s studies course, offered during Women’s History Month, explores local, national, and international topics that focus on the state of women in a variety of situations.
+Topics are presented in lecture format and lively discussions are encouraged.
+A variety of resources—books, articles, movies, blogs and other sources, including the personal stories of participants enliven and enrich classroom interactions.
+At the end of the course, students will be able to describe the background and the effects of historical and contemporary thinking on present day issues.
 Students will be able to propose solutions to current social conditions that adversely affect women based on what they have learned.
 No textbook will be assigned.
-Instead, the instructor and students will use materials (books, newspaper and magazine articles, movies, blogs, DVDs, etc.) to present and discuss weekly chosen topics.